- International Practice

 Barry K. Shelton

-Barry Shelton is a partner in Bracewell & Giuliani's IP litigation group.
+Barry Shelton serves as the co-head of the firm's IP litigation practice.
 His practice focuses on patent litigation, jury trials and administrative proceedings before the U.S. ITC in the areas of electrical engineering, computer software, computer networks, and semiconductors.

 Mr. Shelton previously worked with Wireless Knowledge as vice president, corporate counsel; vice president, operations and intellectual property counsel; and systems engineering manager and intellectual property counsel.
 He was also president and founder of Performance Consulting Group, LLC, a technical instructor at Vortex Data Systems and an electronics engineer at the Naval Aviation Depot.